pulumi/docs/pulumi-hugo/themes/default/content/docs/support/faq.md

 The [Pulumi Service](https://app.pulumi.com/) allows you to transfer stacks from your individual account to any organization account you belong to as an administrator.

-To transfer a stack from your individual account to an organization, navigate to the project containing the stack you wish to migrate, then select the stack in question.
+To transfer a stack from your individual account to an organization, navigate to the Stacks page and select **Transfer stacks**.

-From there, select the Settings tab, and you'll see a Transfer Stack button.
-You can select the organization you wish to transfer to from there.
+From there, select the transfer destination and tick any stacks you'd like to transfer.

 To learn more about this process, see [Transferring Stacks](/docs/intro/pulumi-service/projects-and-stacks#transferring-stacks).